An Interactive Greedy Approach to Group Sparsity in High Dimensions: Theoretical Results

-Using the general results obtained in Theorem~\ref{thm:main}, we can demonstrate statistical properties of the IGA estimators under two special and important statistical model scenarios, which include sparse linear model in Section~\ref{sec:least} and sparse logistic regression in Section~\ref{subsec:logisticReg}.
-One interesting quantity from Theorem~\ref{thm:main} is the gradient $\nabla Q(\bar\w)$, and by construction, $\nabla_{\bar G} Q(\bar\w)=\mathbf 0$.
+Using the general results obtained in Theorem~\ref{thm:main} and Theorem~\ref{thm:main_giga}, we can demonstrate statistical properties of the IGA estimators under two special and important statistical model scenarios, which include sparse linear model in Section~\ref{sec:least} and sparse logistic regression in Section~\ref{subsec:logisticReg}.
+One interesting quantity from the theorems above is the gradient $\nabla Q(\bar\w)$, and by construction, $\nabla_{\bar G} Q(\bar\w)=\mathbf 0$.
 In the following, we assume $\bar\w$ is the unique solution of $\nabla_{\bar G} Q(\w)=\mathbf 0$.
 We will focus on the cases that all $m$ groups have equal size $q=p/m$, although our analysis can allow arbitrary group sizes.